Learn Court-Ordered Rehab: What You...

 What is court-mandated rehab?

 Court-mandated rehab is an alternative to jail for people whose addiction led them to commit a crime.
-Instead of incarceration, a judge may order them to undergo addiction treatment to address the root cause of their behavior.
+Instead of incarceration for a drug-related crime, a judge may order them to undergo addiction treatment to address the root cause of their behavior.

 How do I obtain court-ordered rehab?